dchigarev/modin_perf_examples/docs/_posts/2024-07-18-Run-your-pandas-workloads-on-cluster.md

 Traditional tools like pandas can struggle with scalability, often becoming slow and memory-intensive with large datasets.
 This is where Modin on Ray comes into play.
 Modin is a powerful dataframe library designed to scale pandas operations by spreading the workload across multiple cores or nodes.
-It supports various execution engines such as Ray, Dask and MPI, with Ray being the default choice.
-Ray a distributed computing framework ensures smooth and efficient data processing.
+It supports various execution engines such as Ray, Dask and MPI.

 ### Modin